DWI Attorneys in Utah

 The Utah Courts, separate from the Utah Driver License Division, may suspend a person’s driver’s license for an additional 2 years which begin on the date that they are eligible to reinstate their driving privileges.

 About Ignition Interlock Devices: Either the Utah Driver License Division and/or the Utah Courts may require the installation of an ignition interlock device on your vehicle, which requires the driver to submit to a breath test in order to start their vehicle.
-The Utah Driver License Division can require the use of the ignition interlock device for up to 18 months from the date of your conviction for DWI, and the Utah may order the use of the ignition interlock device for the period of your probation on any vehicle that you may own or drive.
+The Utah Driver License Division can require the use of the ignition interlock device for up to 18 months from the date of your conviction for DUI, and the Utah may order the use of the ignition interlock device for the period of your probation on any vehicle that you may own or drive.

 Alcohol Restricted Driver